This is the burning questions for most families. How do I dress everyone and keep my sanity at the same time? Relax, we've got you!

 Skip the Logos and characters

-Add layers & accessories (hats, jackets, scarfs, jewelry).
+Add layers & accessories (hats, jackets, scarfs, jewellery).
 This is a great way to add variety to your images and gives your portrait depth and dimension.

 Plan age appropriate outfits and outfits you can move in.